charlie-peregrine/pslf-psse-disambiguator/README.md

 You should only have to go into the folder and run pslf-psse-disambiguator.py once per install.
 However, you can run the file again to modify your settings.

+## Updating
+1. Download and extract the release zip file.
+2. Move or copy the extracted folder onto your old installation.
+Choose 'Yes' for any overwrite prompts.
+3. Follow Installation steps 4 and 5.

 ## Installation problems or bug reports
 If you have any problems installing PPD or you run into a bug while using it (characterized by an error window